trambarhq/relaks-media-capture-example/README.md

 ## Live Demo

 You can see the example in action [here](https://trambar.io/examples/media-capture/).
-It's little more than two lists of buttons.
-Those in the first list bring up the synchronous part of the video dialog in various states, with video files used as stand-in for camera input.
-Those in the second list activate the fully functional asynchronous components, wired up to a real camera.
+It's little more than a list of three buttons.
+Clicking on a button bring up a dialog box for capturing a video clip, an audio clip, or a photo.

 Note: `VideoDialogBox` and `AudioDialoBox` will not work in Safari or Edge due to the lack of support for media recording.